Kanei Uechi: Life

 At the age of 26, he opened a new dōjo in Osaka with approval from his father.
 Since it was not as successful as he hoped, in 1940, Kanei relocated the dōjō to Amagasaki in Hyogo Prefecture.
 He taught there for two years before returning to Okinawa in 1942.
-In April of 1949, with the assistance of Ryuko Tomoyose, Uechi Kanei established the Nodake and Kanzatobaru dōjō.
+In April 1949, with the assistance of Ryuko Tomoyose, Uechi Kanei established the Nodake and Kanzatobaru dōjō.
 The two were combined as one called Futenma dōjō in 1957.
 A year later, Uechi-Ryū would open to the public, including American G.I.'s, becoming one of the first styles to teach karate to foreigners.
 While his father's direct students would open their own dōjō, Kanei was recognized as the head of the style until his death.

 Practice

 A contemporary article notes that when performing Sanchin, Kanei appeared deceivingly soft and relaxed, but upon closer inspection, his body was rock-solid and extremely tough.
 To condition his fingers, he would repeatedly thrust his hands into a banana tree using a nukite.
 His fighting stance was extremely strong for defense, and he favored fast wrist blocks with his left arm, while he used his right arm for blocking punches and kicks.